iiradukunda-dev/shinebackEnd/README.md

+# Shining Mtunez
-# this shining platform is hosted on the render
+This shining platform is hosted on the render